mondaugen/timbretoolbox/README.md

 >> mex ./classes/@cERBRep/private/rsmooth.c -outdir ./classes/@cERBRep/private/
 ```

-Make another directory (not inside the “timbretoolbox…” directory) that you will do work in.
+Make another directory (not inside the “timbretoolbox…” directory) that you will
+do work in.

-Copy the scripts from “timbretoolbox/doc/“ to this directory, or simply use them as a guide for writing new scripts.
+Copy the scripts from “timbretoolbox/doc/“ to this directory, or simply use them
+as a guide for writing new scripts.

+The reason we suggest making a new directory is so when you download new
+versions of the timbretoolbox, you can simply replace the "timbretoolbox" folder
+with the new version and not lose your scripts.

-NB: If you run the “multifile” example, be sure to create the “sounds” and “results” directories and specify the appropriate paths (if they differ from what’s already provided).
-After creating these directories, add these to the MATLAB path the same way you added the TT to the path.
+NB: If you run the “multifile” example, be sure to create the “sounds” and
+“results” directories and specify the appropriate paths (if they differ from
+what’s already provided).
+After creating these directories, add these to the
+MATLAB path the same way you added the TT to the path.

 Run your script either by opening the script and clicking run, or doing
 ```